emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Stable tag: 6.4.4
 License: GPLv2 or later

-E-MAILiT sharing plugin help people share your posts and/or pages using any service, such as Facebook, Twitter, WhatsApp & Foursquare.
+The easy way to help your visitors to share your content, adding an attractive social sharing menu to your posts and/or pages.

 == Description ==